A superposition principle for the inhomogeneous continuity equation with Hellinger-Kantorovich-regular coefficients: Introduction

 Concerning relevant literature, we mention that the superposition principle for narrowly continuous curves of probability measures $t \mapsto \rho_t$ solving the homogeneous continuity equation

 is by now classical.
 It was first introduced in the Euclidean setting by Ambrosio in \cite{ambrosioinventiones}, where it was employed to investigate uniqueness and stability of Lagrangian flows in the context of DiPerna-Lions Theory \cite{dipernalions}.
 Since then it has been applied to different tasks \cite{acfarma,bernard1, bernard2, bianchinibonicattoinventiones,bianchiniSIAM} and extended to various settings \cite{bonicattogusev2018,lisini,maniglia,3superposition}.
-In \cite{ambrosioinventiones} the velocity field $v$ is assumed to satisfy
+In \cite{ags} the velocity field $v$ is assumed to satisfy

 An elementary solution to \eqref{eq:intro_cont_hom} is of the form $t \mapsto \delta_{\gamma(t)}$ where $\gamma : [0,1] \rightarrow \Om$ is an absolutely continuous curve solving the characteristic equation $(i)$ in \eqref{eq:int_ODEnonhom}.
 Due to the lack of regularity of $v$, solutions to the initial value problem associated to $(i)$ are not unique.
 Such non-uniqueness is reflected in the superposition formula, which in this case is achieved by constructing a probability measure $\sigma$ on the set $\Gamma:=C([0,1];\Om)$.
-The measure $\sigma$ is concentrated on absolutely continuous curves satisfying $(i)$, with the property that, for each $t \in [0,1]$, the solution $\rho_t$ can be represented by the pushforward of $\sigma$ via the evaluation map $e_t : \Gamma \rightarrow \Om$ defined as $e_t(\gamma) := \gamma(t)$.
-In other words $\rho_t$ can be represented as
+To be more precise, it can be shown that if $\rho_t \in \M^+(\Om)$ is a narrowly continuous solution to \eqref{eq:intro_cont_hom} and $v$ satisfies \eqref{intro:hom_bound}, then there exists a measure $\sigma \in \M^+(\Gamma)$ concentrated on absolutely continuous curves satisfying $(i)$, with the property that $\rho_t$ can be represented by the pushforward of $\sigma$ via the evaluation map $e_t(\gamma) := \gamma(t)$, that is,